LiquidCake/jsonsiever/README.md

   }
 }
 ```
-Then filter would be like this:
+Then filter would look like this:
 ```
 {
   "name": 1,